irving-peng/react-flask-app/README.md

 ```
 # Running the App
 ## Flask (backend) Set up
-cd to root directory (if you are in my-app directory)
+cd to the root directory (if you are in my-app directory)
 ```bash
 cd ..
 ```